FAQs

 A background survey to learn more about how community members currently use Clarke and Groveland Beach Parks is now open.
 Take it here through October 22.
 Responses will help shape the joint planning effort that will start in 2025.

-The 2025 planning process will include several opportunities for the community to share input for the plan.
-Public engagement activities will include community surveys, public meetings, and other opportunities throughout the process.
+The 2025 planning process to develop a joint park infrastructure plan may include community surveys, an open house event, and other opportunities to provide input.
 Follow along on Let’s Talk for key dates and to learn more about how to share input.
 Community members can also attend the Parks & Recreation Commission meeting on the first Thursday of each month to stay updated on planning progress.